jimorc/jsdr/README.md

 **Notes:**

 1. The standard location for go projects on all operating systems is `~/go`.
-The instructions, and indeed, the some of the build instructions and scripts assume that location.
+The instructions, and indeed, some of the build instructions and scripts assume that location.

-1. This project uses the go-soapy-sdr module.
+2. This project uses the go-soapy-sdr module.
 There is a bug in the call to `device.UnmakeList` that causes a double free error.
 See [go-soapy-sdr issue #4](https://github.com/pothosware/go-soapy-sdr/issues/4) for more information.
 Until that bug is fixed, the programs will abort on cleanup.

-1. All development at the moment is being done on an M1 Pro Macbook Pro running MacOS 14, so the only instructions provided below are for that system.
+3. All development at the moment is being done on an M1 Pro Macbook Pro running MacOS 14, so the only instructions provided below are for that system.
 I spent a limited amount of time setting it up on Kubuntu 22.04 and incomplete instructions for that system are also provided below.
 If a workable SDR receiver is developed on MacOS, I intend to port to both Linux and Windows, but that is far in the future.
 You could help by doing this porting work, but please first see the [Contributing](CONTRIBUTING.md) document.

-1. This project is built mainly in Go using Visual Studio Code, so the instructions are provided for that combination.
+4. This project is built mainly in Go using Visual Studio Code, so the instructions are provided for that combination.

-1. The only dongles that I have that I can use in developing this project are RTL-SDR v3 and v4.
+5. The only dongles that I have that I can use in developing this project are RTL-SDR v3 and v4.
 Therefore, other dongle types may not work.
 If you find that this is the case, then please run `enumerate_sdrs`, and create an issue if one is not already open for that dongle.
 Include the contents of the file `enumerate_sdrs.log` with the issue.

 See the operating system specific instructions below for setting up your development environment.
-Then come back to these instructions for building go_sdr.
+Then come back to these instructions for building jsdr.

 There are two applications in this project:
-* go_sdr - a GUI-based SDR receiver.
+* jsdr - a GUI-based SDR receiver.
 * enumerate_sdrs - command line program that enumerates and exercises the SDRs attached to your computer.
 This is useful if go_sdr does not function properly with your SDR dongle.
 The output of this program is a file called `enumerate_sdrs.log` that can be included with the issue that you report.